I have two bios— the version that gets read to audiences before I speak to impress them with my credentials and accomplishments, blah, blah, blah….

 Parents’ Divorce and a Church Up the Street

 Probably another factor in my development and interest in psychology was my parents divorcing when I was six years old.
 Something about that ongoing experience likely influenced my interest in relationships, particularly marriage & family.
+Being raised by a single mom, being a relationship therapist, and having been a Minister to Single Adults have all combined to foster my interest and decades of work in divorce recovery.
+I’ve been involved in DivorceCare since its inception in the mid-1990s and am currently featured in the DivorceCare video curriculum.

 And it was in high school that I met Dr. Gary Chapman—an assistant pastor at the church I started attending that was within walking distance from my house.
 This was before Chapman became an internationally popular author and speaker, spotlighted by the runaway success of The Five Love Languages.
-After graduating with a undergraduate psychology degree from Wake Forest University, and a Master’s degree in counseling from Florida State University, I joined the staff of that NC church where I had the opportunity to work alongside Dr. Chapman and with Dr. Don Mann, who would later become the best man in my wedding.
+After graduating with an undergraduate psychology degree from Wake Forest University, and a Master’s degree in counseling from Florida State University, I joined the staff of that NC church where I had the opportunity to work alongside Dr. Chapman and with Dr. Don Mann, who would later become the best man in my wedding.

 I am forever grateful for the encouragement and influence of those two men in my life, and for the visual aid they provided me personally of what a healthy marriage & family looked like and could be, how a present and engaged father treats his wife and children.
-There’s just some things that grad school cannot teach you.
+There are just some things that grad school cannot teach you.

 Poetry and Comedy